-- (1) The petitioner or the petitioner's attorney must be personally present at the change of identity hearing or the petition will be dismissed and the petitioner will be required to refile the petition and pay the required filing fee. - (2) In name changes involving the change of name of a minor, the guardian ad litem, or the attorney for the guardian is required to file proof that the Petition for Change of Name was served on the parent(s) of the child. - (3) In name changes brought by a person in custody of a correctional facility, the petitioner shall have the burden of showing that a change of name is not objected to by the Superintendent of the institution and that the change is not contrary to public policy. - (4) The court's form of supplemental declaration in support of name change shall be filed with the court.
-A sample form of declaration is available on the Court's website listed in SLR 1.171.
+- (1) In name changes brought by a person in custody of a correctional facility, the petitioner shall have the burden of showing that a change of name is not objected to by the Superintendent of the institution and that the change is not contrary to public policy. - (2) The court's form of supplemental declaration in support of name change shall be submitted for filing with the court.
+A sample form of declaration is available on the court's website listed in SLR 1.171.